rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 There's also validation (and a corresponding `invalid` event) for a first layer of defense, and a `.fetch()` method to pull new information from the server.

 For less standard tasks, interacting via ActionCreators may make more sense.
 I suspect Facebook doesn't do much "mere CRUD", in which case it's not surprising they don't put Stores first.

+## Conclusion

+The Engineering teams at Facebook and Instagram have done remarkable work to push the frontend web forward with React, and the introduction of Flux gives a peek into a broader architecture that truly scales: not just in terms of technology, but engineering as well.
+Clever and careful use of Backbone can fill the gaps in Flux, making it amazingly easy for anyone from one-person indie shops to large companies to create and maintain impressive applications.

 ### Next Steps